developer-kikikaikai/githubapi/README.md

 1. Create GitHub OAuth Application at [here](https://github.com/settings/applications/new).

-GitHub APIv3 OAuth sequence is folliwing:
+GitHub APIv3 OAuth sequence, please see sequence.pu.

 Authorization callback URL: Your authorization server

-Aboute sequence, please see sequence.pu

 Authorization callback URL is your authorization server's URI.
 And you can get access_token by using code which is in callback URL's query.